H1B Visa Process: Everything You Need to Know

 - Employers must provide their H1B employees with all the benefits provided to all other workers, including health, life, and dental benefits, retirement benefits, stock options, and bonuses.

 If you would like to learn more about the H1B process, or if you need legal help regarding the process, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.